I'm not very much of a gym girl. Actually, I carefully avoid gyms and I’d rather do some sort of workout at home.

 - Overall inviting and invigorating atmosphere

-Going to the gym is taking care of our bodies.
-It should be a pleasure, an act of love towards ourselves, not just another appointment on the agenda!
+In a biophilic gym, everything is designed around wellbeing.
+And in fact, going to the gym should be a pleasure, an act of love towards ourselves, not just another appointment on the agenda!

 Like in every biophilic design, it all starts with abundant natural light.
-As a complement, wellness artificial lighting (i.e. designed around human circadian cycle) gifts guests with an energizing effect during the day and a relaxing one at night time.
+As a complement, human-centric artificial lighting gifts guests with an energizing effect during the day and a relaxing one in the evening.

-The quality of the air is another staple of a biophilic gym.
+Air quality is another staple in a biophilic gym.

-Air-purifying plants are used extensively and natural scents (like pine essential oil) are diffused in the air to enhance the sense of well-being.
+Air-purifying plants are used extensively and natural scents (like pine essential oil) are diffused to enhance the sense of wellbeing.
 This so-called forest aromatherapy carries indoors some of the health benefits of walking in nature, bringing the experience of a training session to a whole new level.
-What’s also important, plants and scents are mostly indigenous.
-They can therefore connect the indoor space of the gym with its surrounding environment; one of the key objectives of biophilic design.

 The training equipment

-From grass-like carpet to textured wall panelling, the space of a biophilic gym features many tactile stimulations, which is the technical name for that deeply-rooted desire to go and touch something.
+From grass-like carpet to textured wall panelling, the design of a biophilic gym features many tactile stimulations, which is the technical name for that deeply-rooted desire to go and touch something.

 Last but not least, the choice of acoustic music creates an overall soothing atmosphere.
-And as design is all about the details, loudspeakers also have natural finishes that make them blend in seamlessly!
+And the loudspeakers' natural finish makes them blend with the rest of the design seamlessly.

-As an example, Biofit is a label that identifies biophilic gyms around the world.
-Or – as they like to define themselves – they aim at creating training environments where “Vitamin Nature is maximized”… brilliant!
+Biofit (opened in a new window/tab) is a label that identifies biophilic gyms around the world.
+Or – as they like to say – they aim at creating training environments where “Vitamin Nature is maximized”… brilliant!